Courtney Vandersloot following Sue Bird’s lead — but will she follow Bird to Seattle?

 Bird leads the league in career assists with 3,073, but Vandersloot has broken some of her records recently — most postseason games with double-digit assists (10), most assists in a playoff game (18) and becoming the first player in WNBA history to average double-digit assists in a season.

-She also entered the Sky’s game Wednesday in Seattle in fourth on the league’s career assist list, 870 behind Bird.
+She also entered the Sky’s game Wednesday in Seattle in fourth place on the league’s career assist list, 870 behind Bird.
+Vandersloot had 12 assists (and Bird seven) in the Sky’s 74-71 loss.

 “I’m always a little bit honored,” Vandersloot said.
 “I have so much respect for Sue and what she did, especially being from around here.
 I’ve watched her since she got drafted here.”